gurch101/gowebutils/docsrc/docs/Database/utilities.md

 [godoc](https://pkg.go.dev/github.com/gurch101/gowebutils/pkg/dbutils)

-The `dbutils` package provides a set of helper functions for performing CRUD (Create, Read, Update, Delete) operations on single records.
-The only requirement for these helpers is that the datable tables need to have a unique numeric `id` column and a numeric `version` column.
+The `dbutils` package provides a set of helper functions for performing CRUD (Create, Read, Update, Delete) operations on single database records.
+These helpers simplify common database tasks while maintaining proper error handling and data consistency.

-## Usage
+### Requirements

+To use these helper functions, your database tables must have:

+- A unique numeric id column
+- A numeric version column for optimistic concurrency control

-### Create
+### Create Operations

+#### Insert

-The `Insert` function inserts a single record into a table.
-It takes a context, a database connection, a table name, and a map of column names and values.
-It returns the ID of the inserted record and an error if any.
+The `Insert` function adds a single record to a table and returns the ID of the newly created record.

 ```go
 type User struct {